 If you’re a procurement professional, you’re not new to the world of negotiation.
-In fact, you probably walk into an interview fully expecting to negotiate a great salary.
+In fact, you probably walk into an interview fully expecting a salary negotiation.
 Even if you’re not an experienced professional, there are ways you can find value and leave nothing on the table.

 It was one of the topics in an episode of the Negotiations Ninja podcast with special guest Mark Holyoake.
 Mark is the founder and owner of Holyoake Search.
 He has 20+ years of experience in procurement recruiting and was kind enough to share some of his expertise in this episode.